Yedidya-be/Projects-in-data-science/README.md

 ## Instructions

 Each exercise has its own subdirectory.
 In it, you will find a short README with instructions exercise and get started with the exercise Jupyter notebook.
 All other instructions and task descriptions are contained in the notebook.

+If you need further assistance or have any questions, feel free to contact me via email at yedidya.ben-eliyahu@weizmann.ac.il.